 Challenger: George Diaz and Jessica Altagracia Woolford

 Dinowitz easily defeated George Diaz, a former City Council aide, 63% to 36% in a two-way race in 2020.
+He’s running again, and reported having just $1,069 on hand.
 But Woolford, a former press secretary to U.S. Sen. Kirsten Gillibrand, is hoping to run a progressive campaign based on generational change similar to the ones that led state Sen. Alessandra Biaggi and Rep. Jamaal Bowman to victory in the district.
+Her fundraising is a long way off from the well-funded Dinowitz as well, having reported $27,435 on hand.
 Both Diaz and Woolford are Latino, and will also be hoping to capitalize on the district’s increasing Hispanic population.

 Assembly Member John McDonald III

 First elected: 2012